-A graduate teaching or research assistantship carries with it a monthly stipend, an automatic waiver of out-of-state tuition, and (as of Fall 2013) a cumulative tuition waiver up to the total minimum for the respective degrees -30 hours for the M.S. and 60 hours for the Ph.D.
+A graduate teaching or research assistantship carries with it a monthly stipend, an automatic waiver of out-of-state tuition, and a cumulative tuition waiver up to the total minimum for the respective degrees -30 hours for the M.S. and 60 hours for the Ph.D.
 Minimum enrollment for all students on a 0.5 FTE appointment is 6 hours per semester, but students are encouraged to enroll in more than the minimum to ensure timely completion of the degree (typically 15 hours per year).

-Note: Starting Fall Semester 2013, graduate students newly admitted to OSU doctoral programs have the following postcandidacy enrollment requirements (current/returning doctoral students may opt into the Reduced Continuous Enrollment Policy): Doctoral students who have completed the requirements for admission to doctoral candidacy and have had their "Admission to Doctoral Candidacy" form accepted by the Graduate College may enroll for a minimum of two credit hours and be considered full-time.
+Doctoral students who have completed the requirements for admission to doctoral candidacy (successfully completed comprehensive exams and defended a dissertation proposal) and have had their "Admission to Doctoral Candidacy" form accepted by the Graduate College may enroll for a minimum of two credit hours and be considered full-time.
 This post-candidacy reduced enrollment option includes GTAs, GRAs and international students.
 Continuous enrollment post-candidacy is required of all students.
 Enrollment of a minimum of at least two credits per semester is required for every semester of a student's candidacy (summer session excluded) until graduation.
-It is ultimately the responsibility of each student to ensure that they meet this enrollment requirement.
+It is the responsibility of each student to ensure that they meet this enrollment requirement.